sixfab/pico_lte_micropython-sdk/README.md

 3. Your PicoLTE device will be removed and re-inserted into your computer.
 That's all, it is ready to use!

 ## Usage
 Using the framework is pretty straightforward.
 A `main.py` file is needed to run in a MicroPython environment, therefore, please create a `main.py` script in your PicoLTE's file system.
-Import the framework with `from core.modem import Modem` line, and code your embedded project!
+Import the framework with `from pico_lte.core import PicoLTE` line, and code your embedded project!

 **Note**: It is a must to have a tool to upload your `main.py` file or any example from our repository to your PicoLTE device.
 [Thonny IDE](https://thonny.org/) is a very common tool that has an easy GUI to perform this kind of operation.
 For a more compact and smaller size tool, we can recommend [Adafruit's Ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy) to you.